camunda/camunda-docs/versioned_docs/version-8.2/guides/automating-a-process-using-bpmn.md

 You can now start a new process instance to initiate your process diagram.
 Click the blue **Run** button.

 You can now monitor your instances in [Operate](/components/operate/operate-introduction.md).
-Click the square-shaped **Camunda apps** button to move between apps, and **View process instances** once in Operate.
+Click the square-shaped **Camunda apps** button to move between apps, and view process instances once in Operate.

 You can also visit an ongoing list of user tasks required in your BPMN diagram.
-Click the honeycomb icon button next to the **Start instance** button, and **View user tasks** to automatically be taken to [Tasklist](/components/tasklist/introduction-to-tasklist.md).
+Navigate to [Tasklist](/components/tasklist/introduction-to-tasklist.md) for a closer look.

 :::note
 Variables are part of a process instance and represent the data of the instance.
 To learn more about these values, variable scope, and input/output mappings, visit our documentation on [variables](../components/concepts/variables.md).